rendi88/portopolio/index.md

 # Hi there..
 I'm Rendi Kristyadi, Im an experienced Project Manager, IT Professional, and Game Developer that manage project with various client.

 My satisfy client were retail, tobacco brand, banking and etc. I have technical background, fast learner, had a product building experiences and able to handle many projects.
-If you interested, please contact me

 # Meet my Works
 Here is my notable works... enjoy it :)